 Smoothies are a great, low-calorie meal replacement option as well.
-When we make these, we don’t just blend up fruits and veggies; a well-made smoothie has protein, fat, and complex carbohydrates.
+We can’t just blend up fruits and veggies for a well-made smoothie; we have to include proteins, fat, and complex carbohydrates.

-The benefit of smoothie is that those foods in a single serving size can be a lower-calorie alternative to meals.
+The benefit of consuming smoothies is that a single serving size of those foods can be a lower-calorie alternative to meals.
 Smoothies will run a little higher than shakes (real food and all), but much less than eating a prepared meal.

 To be clear, I recommend that people make smoothies over shakes for meal replacement and calorie reduction.
 Shake powders are a convenient, distant 2nd place to smoothies.